Food Scientist. Product Developer. Entrepreneur. Mom.

 How do they make it look sooooo easy?

 If you are after those secrets, then the FoodScienceSecrets.com blog is for you…and that’s what makes this blog different than other foodie blogs.
 Food Science Secrets is a blog about food science, and answers the “why” of food so you can better understand our food system and the ingredients we love.
 It’s a blog for all curious cooks who love to eat and want the confidence to try new recipes and experiment a bit.
-We know you care about the food you eat, and so do we.
+I know you care about the food you eat, and so do I.